adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # How is æternity different from Ethereum and Bitcoin? #

-With Bitcoin smart contracts do not exist as of yet.
+With Bitcoin smart contracts don't exist as of yet.
 All transactions are executed on-chain.

 With Ethereum smart contracts exist on-chain for multiple blocks.
 They hold state and can interact with other contracts.
 It only provides a ground layer for smart-contracts with no coherent design, no coherent API for web apps and no naming system or oracles.
 All these are being built on top of the blockchain.

 With æternity contracts only exists for a moment.
-They are settled independently from all the other contracts via state channels.
-This solution makes the blockchain use cases and throughput more scalable for mainstream adoption and adequate to private use cases.
+They settled independently from all the other contracts via state channels.
+This solution makes the blockchain use a cases and throughput more scalable for mainstream adoption and adequate to private use cases.

 # Why is æternity faster than Ethereum? #
 Since contracts on æternity are independent, they can be processed in parallel.